SantoriniDave.com

 We’ve covered our favorite neighborhoods to visit and stay in more detail below, but with more time these districts are also worth checking out.

 • Tibidabo: For the best views across the whole of Barcelona, take the tram and funicular to the peak of Tibidabo, at the western edge of the city.
 Families come up here to enjoy the old-school amusement park, the Parc d’atraccions Tibidabo, or the science museum at the base of the hill, the Museu de la Ciència Cosmo Caixa.
 There are also plenty of beautiful walks and trails beyond the amusement park in the wooded Parc de Collserola.
-Excellent places to stay up here include Anita’s Bed and Breakfast, Gran Hotel La Florida, and Hotel Mirlo, though none of them are convenient for exploring the rest of the city.
+Excellent places to stay up here include Anita’s Bed and Breakfast, Gran Hotel La Florida, ABaC Restaurant Hotel, and Hotel Mirlo, though none of them are convenient for exploring the rest of the city.

 • There’s not much point in staying near Barcelona-El Prat Airport southwest of the city unless you have an early flight – the nearest hotels are nothing special.
 If you do need to stay here due to a very late or early flight, the Sleep&Fly inside Terminal 1 is adequate and is very convenient.
 Otherwise Hotel Barcelona Aeropuerto and the cheaper (but further away) Best Western Plus Alfa Aeropuerto aren’t bad.